Marthe Richard: Political career

 In 1945, now famous as the "heroine of two wars", she was elected to the municipal council of the 4th arrondissement of Paris on the Christian-Democrat MRP ticket.
 When she was accused of claiming 300,000 francs for the release of a convicted German traitor, her reputation saved her.
 But her many contradictions raised skepticism among some people.

 When the MRP wanted to outlaw prostitution, she argued this case to the municipal council, but they refused.
 Then on 15 December 1945, she presented a plan for the closing of brothels in the 4th arrondissement.
 The proposition was passed, and they were closed within three months.
 Encouraged, Marthe Richard began a campaign to end prostitution in all of France.

 On 9 April 1946, Marcel Roclore, Minister of State, presented the Commission's report on the population and public health, and concluded that closing the brothels was a necessity.
 Pierre Dominjon proposed a bill for this purpose.
 The bill, now known as La loi Marthe Richard, was passed with the votes of an unusual alliance of the Christian democrat MRP and the Communists.

 On 13 April 1946, the prostitution registry was destroyed and 1,400 brothels were closed, including 180 in Paris.
 Many brothels were converted into hotels, which prostitutes continued to use.
+This ended the Regulation System.
 Prostitution was still legal, though many acts surrounding it were made illegal.